 Housing Stability (Rent Assistance)

 The Adams County Housing Stability Response and Recovery Team is working to keep people in their homes and ensure residents other housing needs met during the COVID-19 crisis.
 This includes identifying policy and system shifts that may be needed, and providing an avenue for clear, concise information and aid in real-time.

 Housing Stability Response & Recovery Team Membership and Roles

 |Commissioner Eva J. Henry||Peter Lifari|

 This Response & Recovery Team is championed by Adams County District 1 Commissioner Eva J. Henry who is responsible for removing barriers, ensuring resources are available, and aligning policy to improve the strategic area.
-The Response & Recovery Team is convened by Peter Lifari, Executive Director of Maiker Housing Partners.
+The Response & Recovery Team is chaired by Peter Lifari, Executive Director of Maiker Housing Partners.
 Lifari is responsible for managing the effort and supporting the core team and larger Response & Recovery Team to move the work forward.
 The Response & Recovery Team core team determines data baseline and provides support with high-level strategy.
 Learn more about the Housing Stability Response & Recovery Team.